 For small businesses, building a minimum viable asset register first and then expanding it over time is often more practical than trying to implement a comprehensive tracking system immediately.
 This approach lets you start small, learn what works for your specific situation, and add complexity only when it is genuinely needed.

-The specific attributes you track depend on the asset type, but there are core fields that apply to all assets:
+The specific attributes you track depend on the asset type, but there are core fields that apply to all assets regardless of category.
+Getting these foundations right first means you can add additional fields later without disrupting the structure of your register.

-• Hardware assets (laptops, desktops, servers, monitors, network equipment): asset tag or serial number, purchase date, purchase cost, supplier, warranty end date, assigned user or location, physical location, current status (in use, in storage, retired), and expected end-of-life date.
+- Hardware assets including laptops, desktops, servers, monitors, and network equipment: asset tag or serial number, purchase date, purchase cost, supplier, warranty end date, assigned user or location, physical location, current status (in use, in storage, retired), and expected end-of-life date.

-• Software assets: product name and version, number of licences purchased, number of licences in use, licence key or subscription ID, renewal date, cost per licence, and the user or department it is assigned to.
-For subscription-based software (Microsoft 365, Adobe Creative Cloud), track the subscription tier, the number of seats, and the renewal cost.
+- Software assets: product name and version, number of licences purchased, number of licences in use, licence key or subscription ID, renewal date, cost per licence, and the user or department it is assigned to.
+For subscription-based software such as Microsoft 365 or Adobe Creative Cloud, track the subscription tier, the number of seats, and the renewal cost separately.

 Adding optional fields gradually is easier than removing fields later.
 If you start with the minimum viable set of fields and discover you need to track additional information, you can add columns.
-If you start with too many fields, people stop using the register because it takes too long to fill in.
+If you start with too many fields, people stop using the register because it takes too long to fill in each record.

 Building a Simple Asset Register